MicrosoftDocs/entra-docs/docs/global-secure-access/how-to-create-remote-network-custom-ike-policy.md

 ---
 # Create a remote network with a customer IKE policy for Global Secure Access (preview)

 IPSec tunnel is a bidirectional communication.
-This article provides the steps to set up the communication channel in MIcrosoft Entra admin center and the Microsoft Graph API.
+This article provides the steps to set up the communication channel in Microsoft Entra admin center and the Microsoft Graph API.
 The other side of the communication is configured on your customer premises equipment.

 ## Prerequisites